Nveatch/Chess_Games_Group_Analysis/README.md

 #### Machine Learning Results

+Note: output values from each model (i.e., loss and accuracy) changed slightly when the notebooks containing the models we re-run, so values reported here may be slightly different from what appear in the machine learning notebook contained in this repository.
+Value changes were never significant

 **Stage 1**

 For the first stage of this analysis, we tried 6 models of varying parameters.
-The loss, accuracy scores, and parameters of our 6 models are shown below:
+The loss, accuracy scores, and parameters of our 6 models are shown below, followed by a confusion matrix for Model 1:

 | Model | Loss | Accuracy | Parameters |
 | :---- | :--- | :------- | :--------- |